-As an organization that supports dialogue with shareholders and investors, the Company will establish full-time Investor and Shareholder Relations sections in the Corporate Control and Administration Division and appoint full-time Investor and Shareholder Relations staff.
-To identify and gather important in-house information and manage it appropriately, the executive general manager of the Corporate Control and Administration Division will also establish an Investor and Shareholder Relations liaison group consisting of the persons in charge in the Corporate Planning Department, the CSR and Investor Relations Department, the General Affairs Department, the Corporate Accounting Department, and the Corporate Finance Department to share information regularly or as needed.
+As an organization that supports dialogue with shareholders and investors, the Company will establish fulltime Investor and Shareholder Relations sections in the Corporate Control and Administration Division and appoint full-time Investor and Shareholder Relations staff.
+To identify and gather important in-house information and manage it appropriately, the executive general manager of the Corporate Control and Administration Division will also establish an Investor and Shareholder Relations liaison group consisting of the persons in charge in the Corporate Planning Department, the General Affairs and Risk Management Department, the Corporate Accounting Department, the Corporate Finance Department, ESG Integration Department, Governance Promotion Department and Corporate Communication Department to share information regularly or as needed.
 The executive general manager of the Corporate Control and Administration Division will manage this group and provide the information necessary for dialogue.